Skip to content

 hermes-relay daemon

 Run the tool router headless — no PTY, no Ink TUI, just the WSS connection + desktop_* handlers.
-Lets the agent reach your machine while you're working in another window.
+Lets the agent reach your machine while you're working in another window, or with no terminal open at all.

 bash

-hermes-relay daemon --log-json # force JSON-line lifecycle events on stderr
+hermes-relay daemon --log-json # foreground: force JSON-line lifecycle events on stderr

 hermes-relay daemon --token <t> --allow-tools # skip stored-consent gate (only with --token)

-Lifecycle events (each emitted on stderr — JSON-line by default for journald / log shippers, human-readable on a TTY):
+Lifecycle events (emitted on stderr in the foreground, or to ~/.hermes/daemon.log under daemon start — JSON-line by default for journald / log shippers, human-readable on a TTY):

 starting → process up, transport not yet attempting